-Since 2016 my husband and I have been nomads, traveling full-time.
-When we first sold our home and everything in it we had no idea how much this lifestyle would cost year over year.
-The only thing we had to go on was Nomadic Matt showing that he was able to travel for $50 a day solo.
-We used that as a starting point for our planning knowing that some years would be less and others much more.
+Since 2016, my husband and I have been full-time nomads.
+When we sold our home and possessions, we had no clue how much this lifestyle would cost.
+Our only example was Nomadic Matt, who traveled solo for $50 per day.
+We used that as a starting point for our planning, knowing that some years would be less and others much more.
+How do you plan financially for a life of continuous travel?
+Let’s dive into the details.

 Table of Contents